rodgeraraujo/profanity/README.md

 - `replaceRegex` - Regular expression used to replace profane words with placeHolder.
 - `separatorRegex` - Regular expression used to split a string into words.
 - `excludeWords` - List of words to be ignored when filter profane words.
+- `wordsList` - List of words to be override the default dictionary of profane words.
 - `language` - Language used to filter profane texts.

 ### Return value